S420L/Plant-App/README.md

 The focus of this stand is to have an app on my phone giving me fine grained control over the lights from anywhere in the world.
 Oh...and also to be way bigger and more powerful (specs: 15 cubic feet, 400 watts).

 ## App Features
-- Installable on any device as a Progressive Web App
+- Progressive Web App that can be installed on any device
+- Infinite scroll displaying all your grow lights
 - On/off control for each individual light
 - Time range setting for each individual light (military time input, settings persist after restart)
 - Time cycle setting for each individual light (input in hours, settings are lost on restart)
 - Ability to set all of the above for all lights at once
 - Viewing mode toggle for stand (you specify weaker lights to be viewing lights as to not blind yourself)
 - Lights are colored red for OFF and green for ON (it directly reads data from microcontroller GPIO pins so you can be sure the state is accurate)
-- Ability to wirelessly update microcontrollers (as long as you don't change your network login settings...)
+- Ability to wirelessly update grow light circuits (as long as you don't change your network login settings...)

 ## Demo